nonkiru/nonkiru.art/index.md

 <div class="scrollbox">
 <div class="scrollboxtitle">updates</div>
 <ul>
-<li>december 17 2024 ~ added tiny section on my about page for projects i've worked on</li>
+<li>december 17 2024 ~ added tiny section on my about page for projects i've worked on. also added back the status widget</li>
 <hr><li>december 8 2024 ~ finally added the layouts page back! updated <a href="layouts/cheesecake">cheesecake layout</a> with some minor changes! (reordered the window buttons, fixed the line height) also added silly cursor to my main pages :3</li>
 <hr><li>december 4 2024 ~ added navigation banner, edited some css for the art gallery</li>
 <hr><li>december 3 2024 ~ when the layout is changes. also we got stamps and blinkies</li>